 By sticking to some simple guidelines and portions, fluoride is safe and recommended for young children.
 There are many great benefits of fluoride, the foremost being that it can strengthen enamel and prevent tooth decay, making it a great way to prevent cavities in kids and continue to protect adult teeth as well.
 However, it’s important to understand how to introduce kids to fluoride properly, so you can start their teeth and oral health on the right path.

 How to Introduce Fluoride to Children

 When teeth are still beginning to emerge, fluoride develops the enamel so that it becomes as hard as it needs to be to resist cavities and decay.
-According to the American Dental Association (ADA), parents should begin cleaning their baby's mouth as soon as they come home from the hospital by wiping their gums with gauze or a washcloth.
-Once their teeth come in, follow these guidelines:
+According to the American Dental Association (ADA), once teeth come in, parents should follow these guidelines:

-- Toothpaste with fluoride: For children younger than three years, parents and caregivers should begin brushing children’s teeth as soon as they come into the mouth in an amount no more than a smear (the size of a grain of rice).
+- Toothpaste with fluoride: For children younger than three years, parents and caregivers should begin brushing children’s teeth as soon as they come into the mouth with a smear of toothpaste the size of a grain of rice.
 For children 3 to 6 years old a pea-sized amount can be used.

 - Mouthwash with fluoride: Add this extra cavity-fighting power into their routine, best for use after age six.

 - Fluoride supplements: Taken as tablets or drops, they are prescribed by a doctor and a great alternative for kids living in areas without sufficient levels of water fluoridation.

 - Topical fluoride applications: Gels or varnishes are routine procedures for most children during their dental checkup appointments.
 Varnishes are easier to apply to the teeth of younger children, allowing treatments to begin at an early age.